 When planning to install a frameless glass commercial entry door, don’t forget that its design will have to provide accessibility as mandated in the Americans with Disabilities Act.
 You will also need to consider how much traffic the entry is going to get, as well as how a glass door will affect your building’s energy efficiency, and whether your local building codes place any limitations on the use of external glass doors.
 Never move forward with a commercial door install before consulting local codes and permitting; it will end up costing you a lot of time and money.

 The glass entrance should harmonize with the architect’s design, but budget and time constraints may require you to adjust your preferred design.
 Further, all-glass entrances will have limitations in terms of height, width and weight, as well as thickness.
-For fully-tempered glass, thickness will be determined by the height of the door; for example, the taller the entrance, the thicker the glass needs to be.
-A transom and stabilizer fins may be necessary, depending on the size the storefront entryway requires.
+For fully tempered glass, the thickness will be determined by the height of the door; for example, the taller the entrance, the thicker the glass needs to be.
+A transom and stabilizer fins may be necessary, depending on the size of the storefront entryway.

 Depending on the entrance size, a single or double exterior glass door may be called for.
 You may also want to consider different types of appearance or finish for the glass of your storefront door, such as tinted, etched, frosted or sandblasted.
 Storefront glass doors and windows are now just as customizable (if not more so) than traditional storefront doors made of steel, wood or fiberglass.
 With different glass finishes, frame materials, styles, colors and finishes, you can make your business the most eye-catching one on the block and not sacrifice a lick of safety and security.